 - Disposal of Weeds and Dead Plants: do not leave pulled weeds or dead plants laying around in a garden.
 They could add diseases and/or unwanted insects to your private oasis.
 Plants with noticeable disease, damage (like tiny holes in leaves or yellowing parts), or with bad insects need to be placed in a plastic bag and disposed of in the trash.
 If the weeds are not diseased and are not in the seed form, you can place them in a compost pile.
 If the plants are seeding, they will just promote more weeds in your compost and ultimately in your garden.

-In additon to native plants, specific flowers (Fast Growing Trees) will guarantee visits from beneficial bugs.
+In additon to native plants, specific flowers (Nature Hills Nursery) will guarantee visits from beneficial bugs.
 Here are just a few plants almost guaranteed to attract the good guys.

 Cosmos – considered an annual but will reseed every year so there is no need buy new